wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 loads are susceptible to squashes, we can simply mark the suspicious instruction or cache block (e.g. stores whose addresses have not been calculated) with a "sentinel", and delay the writing/invalidation/eviction of them to avoid introducing unrecoverable ordering violation until the load is ready to commit, at which time value-validation is performed.

+In order to resolve the first type of load speculation, i.e. speculating that prior stores do not conflict with the current load, we add two new fields to store queue entries: a "sentinel" field to indicate that the store must not be written into L1 because a load might be pending, and a "ROB index" field as the index of the youngest load that speculate on this store instruction.